LoopKit/loopdocs/docs/faqs/rileylink-faqs.md

 <img src="../img/two-rl.png" width="650">
 </p>

+## Is the new antenna an "upgrade" in Loop performance?

+It is a bit of a misnomer to think of the newer copper coil antenna as an "upgrade".
+It is only an upgrade if you want to pod Loop.
+The new antenna will actually decrease your range if you try to use it with a Medtronic Loop.
+See the next FAQ for more detailed description and chart.

-## What will happen if you use a Medtronic-916MHz antenna RL with an Omnipod?
+## What will happen if you use a 916MHz antenna RL with an Omnipod?
 Or vice versa?

 The answer will first depend on exactly how old that RL is and what firmware it has installed.